bstascavage/plexReport/README.md

 1. Ruby installed (at least version 1.9.3)
 2.  themoviedb set as your Agent for your Movie section
 3.  thetvdb.org set as your Agent for your TV section
 4. Your Plex API key.
-This can be found by searching for your device here: https://plex.tv/devices.xml
+This can be found by searching for your device here (it is the 'token' field): https://plex.tv/devices.xml

 ## Installation (Linux)